satispay/in-store-api-java-sdk/README.md

 ## Description

 This project provides an example JavaFX application to interact with the Satispay in store API.
-More information about the API can be retrived in this documentation:
+More information about the API can be retrieved in this documentation:

 https://s3-eu-west-1.amazonaws.com/docs.satispay.com/index.html#instore-api